-Bring your students to the Yankauer Preserve, in Berkeley County, or have PVAS bring a program to your classroom!
+Bring your students to the Yankauer Preserve or Stauffer's Marsh, both in Berkeley County, or have PVAS bring a program to your classroom!
 Lessons are hands-on, linked to WVCSO’s, and great fun for your students.
 PVAS offers grade-specific programs for classrooms from pre-K-5th grade.
 We also offer custom programs upon request for pre-K-8th grade.
 School class fees for Title 1 Schools are often covered by community scholarships.
 Insects, Plants v.
-Animals, Animal Adaptations...check out the complete list of programs (pdf) and call Ellen Murphy, Program Director, for more information or to book a program at 304-676-8739 or email@example.com.
+Animals, Animal Adaptations...check out the complete list of programs (pdf) and call Ellen Murphy, Program Director, for more information or to book a program at 304-676-8739 or firstname.lastname@example.org.

 Set Up A StoryWalk at Your School or Library

 StoryWalks are a great way to encourage your students to combine literacy, the outdoors, and health!
 Books are posted page-by-page on signs so that students can walk and read.
 We'll set up a book around your school on a day you choose and you encourage classes to go out and enjoy reading in a new way.
 Check out our StoryWalk site with all the details!
 Contact volunteer Susannah Olsen email@example.com to make arrangements.

 PVAS occasionally receives grants to lead trainings for local teachers.
 We can also design a custom program for your team to help increase teachers’ comfort level with teaching outside, using the schoolyard as a classroom, teaching science topics, or integrating environmental education across subject areas.
 Our staff and volunteers are also certified to lead Growing Up Wild, Project Wild, Project Wild Aquatic, and Flying Wild training sessions.
 Contact our Program Director, Ellen Murphy, for more information at 304-676-8739 or firstname.lastname@example.org.